Min-PH/PAPO-Heatwave-AI/CMDDS_PAPO_v1.md

   and resource signals.
 The system identifies a nearby staffed cooling center, arranges accessible transportation, and coordinates community volunteer support under supervision.
 Aggregated feedback informs future responses for similarly vulnerable populations.

+This scenario assumes resource availability.
+In a full simulation, the same individual might receive null if the cooling center is full, no transport is available, and volunteers are exhausted.
+That failure outcome is as informative as success.
 ________________________________________
 This repository provides the CMDDS artifact for PAPO heatwave applications.
 Simulation implementations are intentionally left open and are expected to reside in forks or downstream projects.